Whelan the Wrecker: Family business

-Despite the company's unpopular reputation, the Whelan's have always had an appreciation for heritage, and were always ready to salvage parts for re-erection if asked, or even just to store in their yard in Brunswick.
+Despite the company's unpopular reputation, the Whelans have always had an appreciation for heritage, and were always ready to salvage parts for re-erection if asked, or even just to store in their yard in Brunswick.
 The book A City Lost & Found: Whelan the Wrecker's Melbourne, by Robyn Annear, published in 2006, highlights many examples.
 For instance, the bronze sculptural group Charity Being Kind to the Poor over the entry to the Equitable Building in Collins Street was donated to Melbourne University.
 The statues from the corner of the Federal Hotel were also saved in 1971, and eventually found their way into the McClelland Gallery and Sculpture Park.
 When the company folded in 1991, Myles Whelan donated over 170 pieces to the Melbourne Museum.

 The company was so successful over such a long time that in some cases they demolished the buildings on a site that had replaced something they had demolished previously.
 For instance, in 1909-12 Whelan's demolished the extensive 1840s-50s buildings of the Melbourne Hospital to make way for a new hospital, and in 1991 they demolished much of the Edwardian replacement.
 In 1958 they demolished Melbourne Mansions at 95 Collins Street, Melbourne's first and grandest block of apartments built in 1906, to make way for the 26-storey CRA Building, then Melbourne's tallest, which then became the tallest building in Australia ever to be demolished when Whelan's was given the job in 1987.

 Some well known Melbourne buildings identified in A City Lost & Found: Whelan the Wrecker's Melbourne include :